Anniversary Gifts That Actually Mean Something After Decades Together

 6. A Documentary About Your Relationship

-Hire a videographer.
-Or a film-student friend who needs the portfolio piece.
-Have them spend a weekend interviewing both of you separately, asking the same questions: How did you meet?
+Book time with a videographer (or a film student friend who needs a portfolio piece) to interview both of you over a weekend separately using the same questions: how did you meet?
 What was the worst year?
-What’s something you’ve never told them?
+What’s something you’d never told them?
 What did you think the first time you saw them?
-What surprised you most?
-Then have it edited together so your answers play in conversation with each other.
+What surprised you the most?
+Then have the video edited so that your answers respond to each other as if in a conversation.

 7. A Commissioned Portrait, But of Something Weird

-Skip the standard couple’s portrait.
+Skip the usual couple’s portrait.
 (We have photos.
 We have a lot of photos.
 We don’t need a painting of us looking at the camera.)
 Instead, commission an artist to paint something hyper-specific to your relationship.
-The kitchen table where you’ve had ten thousand conversations.
-The dog that died in 2014 and you still miss.
+The kitchen table where you’ve had a million conversations.
+The dog that died in 2014 and you still miss him/her.
 The car you drove cross-country in.
 Your two pairs of hands.
 Your front porch.

-The trick is the specificity.
+The specificity is the key.
 A painting of “a kitchen table” is just a painting.
-A painting of YOUR kitchen table, the one with the scratch from when you moved into the second house, the one your kids did homework at, the one where you had the conversation about whether to have a third kid, that’s a relic.
-That’s a thing only the two of you can really see.
+A painting of YOUR kitchen table, the one with the scratch from when you moved into the second house, the one where your kids did homework, the one where you had that conversation about whether to have a third kid — that’s a relic.
+That’s something only the two of you can really see.

 And speaking of “your two pairs of hands” being one of the most surprisingly powerful subjects, the Luna Bean Hand Casting Kit lets you literally cast your hands together in plaster, holding each other, exactly the way you do.
 The result is a sculpture that is one hundred percent the two of you, made by the two of you, on a quiet Saturday afternoon.
 It is the weirdest, most specific, most beautiful thing on this list.
 And it costs less than dinner out.